awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets-examples.md

 ## Example 2: Register targets using resource tags applied to instances<a name="mw-target-example-2"></a>

-Run the following command on your local machine to register instances that are all already tagged with a key\-value pair you have assigned:
+Run the following command on your local machine to register instances that are all already tagged with a key\-value pair you have assigned\.

 ------
 #### [ Linux & macOS ]